 Cook Children's Health Foundation was recognized as a "High Performer" by the Association of Health.

-As the communites we serve continue to grow, we are committed to being there for parents and children every inch of the way.
+As the communities we serve continue to grow, we are committed to being there for parents and children every inch of the way.